Gladstone Regional Council area

 - Health (1,013 people or 8.6%)

-In combination these three fields accounted for 4,180 people in total or 35.3% of the female resident workers .
+In combination these three fields accounted for 4,180 people in total or 35.3% of the female resident workers (All industries).

-- A larger percentage of female resident workers qualified in Education (10.7% compared to 9.0%)
+- A smaller percentage of female resident workers (All industries) qualified in Health (8.6% compared to 12.0%)

-- A smaller percentage of female resident workers qualified in Creative Arts (1.1% compared to 2.7%)
+- A smaller percentage of female resident workers (All industries) qualified in Creative Arts (1.1% compared to 2.7%)

-The number of female resident workers in Gladstone Regional Council area increased by 61 between 2011 and 2016.
+The number of female resident workers (All industries) in Gladstone Regional Council area increased by 61 between 2011 and 2016.

-The largest changes in the field of qualifications held by the female resident workers between 2011 and 2016 in Gladstone Regional Council area were for those qualified in:
+The largest change in the field of qualifications held by the female resident workers (All industries) between 2011 and 2016 in Gladstone Regional Council area was for those qualified in: